nzvincent/nzvincent-github/ansible-install-kubernetes-cluster-centos7/README.md

 [root@kuber-master ~]# kubeadm init --apiserver-advertise-address=10.0.15.10 --pod-network-cidr=10.244.0.0/16
 ```

-*Copy the **kubeadm join...** from the kubeadmin init output to your text editor, the command will then be used on worker nodes to register new nodes to Kubernetes cluster*
+*Copy the **kubeadm join.....** from the kubeadm init output to your text editor, the command will then be used on worker nodes to register new nodes to Kubernetes cluster*

 *Setup user's kubectl configuration*
 ```